duckduckgo/duckduckhack-docs/frontend-reference/display-reference.md

 	![](http://docs.duckduckhack.com/assets/topics_header.png)

-	The topics in the header (and their superscripts) are automaticall generated when you set the `answerItemTopic` property on each result item (for example, using the `normalize` function.)
+	The topics in the header (and their superscripts) are automatically generated when you set the `answerItemTopic` property on each result item (for example, using the `normalize` function.)
 The topics header will only show if, across all items in this Instant Answer, there are more unique topics than `minTopicsForMenu`.

 ------